WuYen/React-Template/README.md

 # React-Template
-A react project without CRA.
+A react project with custom webpack config(without CRA).